pingcap/tidb/docs/design/2021-03-09-security-enhanced-mode.md

 1. Restricting `SUPER` to a set of capabilities that are safe for end users.
 2. Implementation of dynamic privileges ([issue #22439](https://github.com/pingcap/tidb/issues/22439)).

 This approach was requested by product management based on the broad "in the wild" association of `SUPER` as "the MySQL admin privilege".
-Thus, proposals to create a new lesser-SUPER privilege have already been discussed and rejected.
+Thus, proposals to create a new lesser-`SUPER` privilege have already been discussed and rejected.

 The design and name of "Security Enhanced" is inspired by prior art with SELinux and AppArmor.

 ## Proposal

-A boolean option called `EnableEnhancedSecurity` (default FALSE) will be added as a TiDB configuration option.
+A boolean option called `EnableEnhancedSecurity` (default `FALSE`) will be added as a TiDB configuration option.
 The following subheadings describe the behavior when `EnableEnhancedSecurity` is set to `TRUE`.

 ### System Variables